jetthoughts/jt.github.io/_posts/2012-07-10-simple-dynamic-template.markdown

 authors_git: miry
 tags: ruby,strings,metaprogramming
 category: Tech
-excerpt: A few examples of solving the issue of defining a dynamic template.

 ---

 Sometimes we need to define a dynamic template before defining variables used in the template.